bobaks1108/quadratic-sol/README.md

 ./quadratic_sol.sh [arguments]
 ```

-You must supply 3 arguments for a,b and c.
+You must supply 3 arguments for a, b and c.

-* all values must be integers (i.e. whole numbers - negative of postitive)
+* all values must be numbers (negative of postitive, decimals are allowed)
 * the value of 'a' cannot be 0

 E.G.